 01 of 07

 After a cold winter many of us have broken flower pots.
-Here's how you can change what's broken into a great display for smaller scale plants.
+Here's how you can reuse a broken flower pot to make a miniature garden.
 The flower pot can have a miniature or fairy garden theme with small scale accessories, or you can just plant it in layers for a great plant container that collects and showcases miniature treasures.
 The link above will take you to the Broken Flowerpot garden instructions.

 For accessories, many made from recyclables, to add to a broken flower pot garden see the links below:Continue to 2 of 7 below.

 Wooden stir sticks and frozen treat sticks can be a great source of material for miniature projects.
 Run them through a dishwasher to clean them thoroughly and allow them to dry before using them as a craft material.
 In addition to the coffee stir stick bed shown here, you can use stir sticks to easily make a picket fence or picket gate, or a corner plant stand.
 They can also be substituted for all kinds of miniature projects that would otherwise need narrow strip wood.
 Here's how to make miniatures from wooden coffee stir sticks.Continue to 3 of 7 below.